Nayyaroddeen/spam_classification/README.md

 ## Dataset Preparation
 The dataset is downloaded from this (http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html) location.
 In particular
 Enron1 (http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/preprocessed/enron1.tar.gz) from the Enron-Spam in pre-processed form.
-While preparing the dataset I've selected  10% of the data as test set randomly and remaining 90% of the for the training and validation sets.
+While preparing the dataset I've selected  10% of the data as test set randomly and remaining 90% of the data  for the training and validation sets.

 ## Training and Validation file names are included in following file
     1.train_validation_sets.txt